AlphaResearch: Accelerating New Algorithm Discovery with Language Models: Introduction

-To combine the feasibility and innovation of the algorithm discovery process, we introduce \textbf{\ours}, an autonomous research agent that could discover new advanced algorithms with a suite of research skills including idea generation and code implementation that could interact with the environment.
-To synergize these research skills during the discovery process, we construct a novel dual research-based environment \citep{Tian2024SciCodeAR}, where novel insights are forged by the simulated real-world peer-reviewed environment and execution-based verification.
-We use this dual environments to accelerate the discovery process because many research ideas can be evaluated before even implementing and executing on the idea. based on factors such as novelty, literature and the knowledge used.
-Specifically, we (1) train a reward model \textbf{AlphaResearch-RM-7B} with real-world peer-reviewed records, addressing the limitation of prior coding-only approaches that lack real-world research feedback, and use it to score the fresh ideas generated by LLMs; (2) construct an automatic program-based verifiable environment that executes these ideas with an interpreter.
+(2) construct an automatic program-based verifiable environment that executes these ideas with an interpreter.
 This dual environment facilitates a rigorous algorithm discovery process for autonomous research agents.
 As illustrated in \autoref{fig:overview}, AlphaResearch discovers new algorithms by iteratively running the following steps: (i) proposing new research ideas, (ii) verify the ideas in the dual research-based environment, and (iii) optimizing the proposals for higher reward from the environment.
-The synergy between an iterative real-world peer review environment and program-based verification empowers AlphaResearch to continuously accept novel research ideas and verify them via program execution.
-Once the generated optimal program surpasses current human-best achievements, these validated novel ideas could form feasible algorithms, thereby pushing the boundaries of human research forward.
+The synergy between an iterative real-world peer review environment and program-based verification empowers AlphaResearch to continuously explore novel research ideas and verify the attempts via less program execution.